HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 * Some consumers may act as a light Dose registry, by collecting the radiation summary information for a patient or a group of patients in a regional or national infrastructure.
 Such registries can create valuable data for regulations purpose, or for population radiation estimations.

 #### Actors grouping
 The FHIR Server can be grouped with the Radiation Dose Summary Producer actor within the Dose Management System.
 Thus, the Dose Management System is managing all the resources and references between resources.
 Another possible grouping is between the FHIR Server and the Radiation Dose Summary Consumer actor.
 This can happen for example within EMR systems or RIS and EHR systems.
-In this case, the source of truth for contextual resources are independant from the Dose Management System.
+In this case, the source of truth for contextual resources are independent from the Dose Management System.

 #### Actors communication